Operation Product: Aftermath

 The operation is rated as a military and economical success, as the Dutch managed to take over economically productive areas in Java and Sumatra, but a political setback as it attracted international attention to what was previously seen as an internal Dutch politic, and thus condemnation from other countries.
 Despite the government of the State of East Indonesia expressing support for the Dutch action, international pressure led to a ceasefire in January 1948 followed by a formal armistice.
 As a consequence, what was previously considered to be an internal Dutch affair now took on an international dimension.
 The Renville Agreement, as the armistice was called, stipulated the withdrawal of Indonesian forces from Dutch-occupied territory, the lifting of the Dutch naval blockade, and the establishment of a ceasefire boundary known as the Status Quo Line or Van Mook Line.
 Both sides soon accused the other of breaking the armistice, with the Dutch complaining about pro-Indonesian insurgency behind the Van Mook Line.
-Meanwhile, Indonesia and third-party observers, including the Committee of Good Behavior, found not only the Dutch still maintained their naval blockade but also erected new land blockades on their side of Van Mook Line, and unilaterally created several (powerless) ethnic states in areas they conquered, when Linggadjati stated that the creation of a new federal state must be agreed by both Holland and Indonesia.
-Mutual distrust between the two sides, growing tension, and the belief that Indonesia was weakened by Darul Islam and socialist Madiun Affair, led Holland to conduct a second military offensive code-named Operation Kraai.
+Meanwhile, Indonesia and third-party observers, including the Committee of Good Behavior, found not only the Dutch still maintained their naval blockade but also erected new land blockades on their side of Van Mook Line, and unilaterally created several (powerless) ethnic states in areas they conquered, when Linggadjati stated that the creation of a new federal state must be agreed by both the Netherlands and Indonesia.
+Mutual distrust between the two sides, growing tension, and the belief that Indonesia was weakened by Darul Islam and the socialist Madiun Affair, led the Netherlands to conduct a second military offensive code-named Operation Kraai.